Steel Town Down: Overdose Crisis on the US-Canada Border

 Building on the success of Fentanyl: The Drug Deadlier than Heroin—one of the first documentaries to reveal the scope of Canada’s opioid crisis—filmmaker Patrick McGuire partnered with VICE Canada and CTV’s W5, the country’s leading investigative news program, to create Steel Town Down.

 Set in Sault Ste.
-Marie, a northern Ontario city of 75,000, Steel Town Down offers a powerful and intimate look at how the opioid epidemic is devastating smaller communities far from Canada’s major urban centres.
+Marie, a northern Ontario city of 75,000, this documentary offers a powerful and intimate look at how the opioid epidemic is devastating smaller communities far from Canada’s major urban centres.
 In a city marked by the decline of once-thriving industry, the burden of responding to this crisis falls largely on a single frontline worker.

 Steel Town Down tells a story that echoes far beyond Sault Ste.
 Marie, reflecting the deep and painful impact of opioid addiction in towns across North America and beyond.